Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 - Lots of sports imagery and notably football, which might put some readers off – or not

-Read more reviews about Cut to the Chase on Amazon.
+Visit Amazon to read more reviews about Cut to the Chase.

 Buy Cut to the Chase on Amazon: